subhadip56/BankingSystem/README.md

 This Banking Management System is designed to be a realistic, educational web application.
 It demonstrates a full cycle of banking operations with multiple user roles and approval workflows.
 Feel free to explore the code, add new features, or improve the UI/UX.
 If you have questions or encounter issues, review the code comments and configuration, or reach out in the project’s issue tracker.

-Happy coding and welcome to a simulated banking environment!